solo-io/supergloo/docs/content/reference/cli/meshctl_debug_snapshot.md

 ### Options

 ```
+      --dir string           dir to write file outputs to
   -f, --file string          file to write output to
   -h, --help                 help for snapshot
       --json                 display the entire json snapshot.
 The output can be piped into a command like jq (https://stedolan.github.io/jq/tutorial/).
 For example: